Traveling to New York – vaccination, children and testing?

 Do children have to be vaccinated?

-Children 17 years or younger do not need to be vaccinated to travel to the United States.
-Anyone 18 years and older does need to be vaccinated.
+Just like adults, children 17 years or younger do not need to be vaccinated to travel to the United States.

-Do I have to take a COVID-19 test despite being vaccinated?
+Do I have to take a COVID-19 test?

 Do I need a COVID-19 test to fly back?